-- Keep your toe stop in this position \until you loose momentum and come to a complete stop.
+- Keep your toe stop in this position until you lose momentum and come to a complete stop.

 Plough stops are one of the fastest roller skate stops.
-They require more advance skating skills but can be mastered with a little practice.
+They require more advanced skating skills but can be mastered with a little practice.